Kyle Loomis · June 26, 2023

 Financial instrument definitions are useful for many different purposes, including valuation, portfolio management, and backtesting.
-Existing instrument frameworks, such as QuantLib and GS Quant, offer a selection of instruments, but they have several fundamental flaws.
+Existing instrument frameworks, such as QuantLib and GS Quant, offer a selection of instruments, but have a number of fundamental flaws.

-- Lack of modularity and extensibility, meaning that it isn't easy to compose instruments and extend the framework to build custom instruments.
+- Lack of modularity and extensibility, making it difficult to compose instruments and extend the framework to create custom instruments.

 - Bespoke instrument definitions that add unnecessary complexity.

-- Lack of serialization and deserialization functionality, meaning the framework can't be easily used with an API.
+- Lack of serialization and deserialization functionality, preventing easy integration with APIs.

-I built a new framework which fixes these issues, and greatly improves the developer experience.
-My framework supports extensibility, composability, and serialization and deserialization.
-It supports any instrument — even custom instruments, such as exotic options, built by users — and any asset class.
-In this article, I will provide an overview of how I built the framework, usage, and next steps.
+This is why I built finstruments, a Python library which fixes these issues, and greatly improves the developer experience. finstruments is an intuitive, simple, and modular framework that natively supports serialization and deserialization.
+If an instrument doesn't already exist, you can easily leverage the building blocks to create a new instrument.
+In this article, I provide an overview of how I built the framework, how to use it, and next steps.

 Base instrument

 Pydantic provides the BaseModel class which enables serialization, deserialization, and other useful functionality out of the box.
 But there are a few issues with BaseModel.
-For example, Python date and datetime aren't correctly serialized, and hashing doesn't work properly.
+For example, Python's date and datetime types aren't serialized correctly, and hashing doesn't work as expected.
 I implemented an abstract Base class which fixes these problems with BaseModel, and adds other useful functionality, such as copy functionality.

 Every instrument inherits from BaseInstrument which uses the custom Base class to enable field validation, serialization, and deserialization.